 Top Table Seating Solutions

-Traditional seating order, from the left: chief bridesmaid, groom’s father, bride’s mother, groom, bride, bride’s father, groom’s mother, best man.
+Traditional top table seating order, from the left: chief bridesmaid, groom’s father, bride’s mother, groom, bride, bride’s father, groom’s mother, best man.
 An alternative to this is to swap the fathers so that the bride’s parents sit together and the groom’s parents set together.

 The top table is the focus of attention at the reception, so any difficulties are going to be obvious to everyone.
 However much you would love your mum and dad to sit at the top table, if they don’t want to then you need to find an alternative seating solution.